Creating a Crohn's Disease Diet Plan

 If you have Crohn's disease, you probably have found that certain foods trigger your intestinal symptoms, especially when the disease flares.
 Learning to avoid these food triggers may allow you to self-manage your Crohn's disease, reduce gastrointestinal symptoms, and promote intestinal healing.

 In ulcerative colitis, the colon is inflamed and the small intestine works normally.
-With Crohn's disease, the small intestine can be inflamed, making it hard to digest and absorb key nutrients from food.
+With Crohn's disease, often the small intestine is inflamed, making it hard to digest and absorb key nutrients from food.
 The lack of sufficient nutrients, along with a poor appetite, can lead to malnutrition for people with Crohn's disease.
-That malnutrition may result from alterations in taste, reduced food or nutrient intake, lack of sufficient nutrients, or the inflammatory bowel disease process itself.
+That malnutrition may result from alterations in taste, reduced food or nutrient intake, lack of sufficient nutrients, poor absorption, or the inflammatory bowel disease process itself.

 Nutritional deficiencies and an inability to maintain a normal weight are serious problems for many people, even children, with Crohn's disease.

 You've probably read about different types of diets for Crohn's disease on the Internet.
 But the fact is, there is no scientifically proven diet for inflammatory bowel disease.
 Most experts believe, though, that some patients can identify specific foods that trigger their gastrointestinal symptoms, particularly during disease flares.
 By avoiding your "trigger foods," you may find that your GI symptoms of gas, bloating, abdominal pain, cramping, and diarrhea are more manageable.
 At the same time, you will give your inflamed intestines time to heal.